 Overview

+An exciting opportunity has arisen for a Family Help Practitioner to work in the Family Help Team covering the South Norwich area.
+The office base is at County Hall.
+We are looking for an experienced practitioner who can manage a complex caseload of Family Help cases.
+We will be able to offer you a friendly and supportive working environment where learning and development are promoted through the support of an experienced management group.
 Our purpose in Family Help is to keep children and young people safe through early intervention to prevent the need for statutory involvement.
 We do this working alongside the family, their network and other professionals naming and addressing worries, creating plans which identify the support needed to achieve positive outcomes and empower the family to effect change.

-Your role as a Family Practitioner will be varied and challenging, so a high level of resilience is required.
+Your role as a Family Help Practitioner will be varied and challenging, so a high level of resilience is required.
 It is fast paced so you will need to be flexible, use your initiative and skill set to manage your workload and support the wider team.
 A family’s needs and situation can change so you will need to be able to prioritise, adapt your practice and remain calm when under pressure.

-Family Support is a strengths-based service where the child is at the centre of our work, their voice and views are the most important.
+Family Help is a strengths-based service where the child is at the centre of our work, their voice and views are the most important.
 You will need to be able to identify and understand risk and keep this under review throughout the case.
+You will need good IT skills, proficiency in Word, Excel and databases and be able to communicate effectively at all levels.

 Responsibilities

-Qualifications and Skills
+Qualifications and requirements

 Benefits